 After a GBP 4 million refurbishment, The Pilgrm Hotel offers a refreshing break from the ordinary.
 Set in four former townhouses it is located a one-minute walk from London's Paddington Station.
 Space may be at a premium in this hotel, but beautiful reclaimed fixtures and tempting food more than make up for the lack of elbow room.

 Spartan-chic rooms come with carefully placed original period design elements, vintage lighting vintage design, a selection of books and magazines, real plants and original artwork.
-Room facilities include a flat-screen TV (except the smalles "Bunk" rooms), a Marshall speaker with smartphone connectivity, organic cotton mattresses, and a a laptop safe.
-The utilitarian shower rooms offer fixtures and fittings that contribute in equal measure to both mood and ambience.
+Room facilities include a flat-screen TV (except the smallest "Bunk" rooms), a Marshall speaker with smartphone connectivity, organic cotton mattresses, and a a laptop safe.
+The utilitarian shower rooms offer fixtures and fittings that contribute in equal measure to both mood and ambiance.
 Some rooms overlook tranquil Norfolk Square, rooms at the front are more busy.

 There is a neighbourhood cafe on the ground floor cafe (where check-in takes place) for coffee and pastries, and a first floor lounge offering all-day dining and signature cocktails.